odow/SDDP.jl/docs/src/tutorial/first_example.md

 arguments to the `solve` method and other possible values for `status` in future sections of this manual.

+During the solve, the following log is printed to the screen.
 ```
 -------------------------------------------------------------------------------
                           SDDP.jl © Oscar Dowson, 2017-2018